adobe/brackets/src/nls/README.md

 Existing files can be edited directly in
 [brackets repo on github](https://github.com/adobe/brackets).

-Either case will create a pull request with a branch named something like `patch-1` on your github fork of brackets of the brackets repository (`https://github.com/user1/brackets`).
+Either case will create and submit a pull request with a branch named something like `patch-1` on your github fork of brackets of the brackets repository (`https://github.com/user1/brackets`).
 If you have not yet forked brackets "repo", it's done automatically.